Feeling emotionally lonely or socially disconnected?

 Overcontrolled folks often suffer in silence, holding their pain with such control that few Know how bad they are hurting

-Radically Open Dialectical Behavioral Therapy (RO DBT) is an empirically based therapy that effectively treats people with emotional loneliness.
+Radically Open Dialectical Behavioral Therapy (RO DBT) is an empirically based therapy proven to effectively treat emotional loneliness.

-Most of the time self-control is a good thing but some folk can suffer from excessive self-control (overcontrol).
-These folks are often the high-achievers, driven, goal-oriented type who seem to have it all together.
-They may actually struggle with relaxing.
-This can result in being overly inhibited, perfectionistic, cautious, and ultimately feeling exhausted by social interactions.
-To learn more about RO DBT check out this link to access Radically Open Blended Learning online.
+Self-control is generally beneficial, but some individuals may experience excessive self-control, known as overcontrol.
+These individuals are often high-achievers—driven, goal-oriented, and seemingly put together—but they may struggle to relax.
+This can lead to behaviors such as being overly inhibited, perfectionistic, and cautious, ultimately leaving them feeling drained by social interactions To learn more about RO DBT check out this link to access Radically Open Blended Learning online.

 Maggie is over-the-moon to be the first art therapist on the RO DBT Senior Clinician Team!
-She recognizes the effectiveness of this treatment for people who suffer in silence, holding their pain with such controlled ability that few, if any, know how bad they are hurting.
+She deeply values the effectiveness of this treatment for those who suffer in silence, managing their pain with such control that few, if any, realize how much they are struggling.

-Wondering how RO DBT informs an art therapy session?
-Check out her blog post - Art therapy, not knowing, and new learning
+Curious how RO DBT informs an art therapy session?
+Check out Maggie’s blog post - Art therapy, not knowing, and new learning.

 What’s the difference between DBT and RO?

-Dialectical Behavior Therapy (DBT) was created back in the early 90s specifically to help people who were chronically suicidal and emotionally dysregulated, often people diagnosed with borderline personality disorder.
-RO DBT is a new treatment that branched off from DBT in the early 2000s and is focused on the problems of people who are emotionally overcontrolled, basically the polar opposite of who DBT is intended to help.
-You can read a detailed breakdown of the difference here.
+Dialectical Behavior Therapy (DBT) was developed in the early 90s to help individuals who were chronically suicidal and emotionally dysregulated, particularly those with borderline personality disorder.
+RO DBT, a new treatment, emerged in the early 2000s to address the challenges of people who are emotionally overcontrolled—the opposite of the individuals DBT was designed to help.
+You can find a detailed comparison of the two here.